Article

 Signs and symptoms of dementia

-Early-stage dementia The onset of the early stage of dementia is gradual and mostly overlooked.
-Common symptoms of this stage may include:
+Early-stage dementia The early signs of dementia typically emerge gradually and may go unnoticed.
+Common symptoms during this stage can include:

 Types of dementia